Gary Hooper: Norwich City

 Hooper finished his first season at Norwich as the club's top scorer with eight goals, but was unable to prevent his team's relegation from the Premier League to the Championship.
 A calf injury then saw Hooper miss the first couple of months of the following season.
 After returning to the team in October, he finally scored his first goal of the season on 22 November 2014 in a 3–3 draw at home against Brighton.
 The goals then began to flow for Hooper; the striker scoring twice in a 6–1 win over Millwall on Boxing Day where he was described as "outstanding" by manager Neil Adams, then after being dropped from the team, he returned to score a hat trick on 7 February 2015 in a 4–0 win over Blackpool, taking his total for the season to date up to nine goals.
 Hooper eventually scored 12 goals in the league, and helped Norwich to third place in the league.
 Hooper only appeared briefly as a substitute during the promotion play-off ties against Ipswich Town and was an unused substitute in the play-off final at Wembley against Middlesbrough.
 Norwich, however, won the final 2–0 to regain their place in the Premier League.

 With Norwich back in the Premier League, Hooper was struggling to hold down a place in the team.
 By September 2015 he had only played ten minutes in the opening league match against Crystal Palace, and an 89th-minute substitute appearance against Southampton.
 A loan move to Sheffield Wednesday fell through despite the Yorkshire club agreeing to pay Norwich £500,000 and match Hooper's £32,000 weekly wage.
 Hooper denied press reports that the move collapsed due to his demand for Sheffield Wednesday to provide him with a VIP box at their stadium for his family and friends.
 He remained at Norwich for a few more weeks, but sustained an ankle injury in training.
 Sheffield Wednesday made a further attempt to sign Hooper on loan, and on 27 October he agreed to join them until January 2016.

 Hooper made his first appearance for Sheffield Wednesday on 31 October 2015, coming on as a late substitute in a 1–0 win at home against Nottingham Forest in the Championship.
 In his seventh appearance in all competitions for the club, Hooper scored his first goal for Sheffield Wednesday in a 2–1 defeat at away against MK Dons.
 In Hooper's final two matches for Sheffield Wednesday before his loan expired, he managed to score four goals which contributed hugely in Wednesday's victories against Bolton Wanderers and Leeds United.

 Sheffield Wednesday

-On 22 January 2016, Hooper signed for Wednesday permanently, on a three and a half-year deal.
+On 22 January 2016, Hooper signed for Wednesday permanently, on a three-and-a-half-year deal.
 The fee was undisclosed but believed to be around £3 million.

-He was released by Sheffield Wednesday at the end of the 2018–19 season.
+He was released by Sheffield Wednesday at the end of the 2018–19 season, having scored 31 goals in 89 games.